 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At December 31, 2015, total receivables amounted to \$606 million, net of an allowance for doubtful accounts of \$13 million.
-As of that date, Financial Advisory and Asset Management fees, Lazard Ltd subsidaries and customers and other receivables comprised 70%, 18% and 12% of total receivables, respectively.
+At December 31, 2015, total receivables amounted to \$497 million, net of an allowance for doubtful accounts of \$13 million.
+As of that date, Financial Advisory and Asset Management fees, and customer receivables comprised 85% and 15% of total receivables, respectively.
 At December 31, 2014, total receivables amounted to \$558 million, net of an allowance for doubtful accounts of \$24 million.
 As of that date, Financial Advisory and Asset Management fees, and customer receivables comprised 87% and 13% of total receivables, respectively.
 At December 31, 2015 and 2014, the Company had receivables past due or deemed uncollectible of approximately \$20 million and \$25 million, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 4 of Notes to Consolidated Financial Statements for additional information regarding receivables.